ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 ![Figure 3.
 Boxplot of Slopes predicted By Proficiency grouped by Level - Random Intercepts and Random Slopes Model](/images/DataAnalysis-randIntRandSlopeLevelBoxplotOfSlopes-1.png)

 Because there was steep imbalance in the number of students in level 2 the same model was run excluding these students.
-This model (t = 2.381) also found that slope was a significant predictor, when comparing levels 3 and higher (p = 0.002), but Intercepts were not found to vary significantly by level (p = 0.20), in the model that used proficiency to predict future tense construction.
+This model (t = 2.381, F = 5.6702) also found that slope was a significant predictor, when comparing levels 3 and higher (p = 0.002), but Intercepts were not found to vary significantly by level (p = 0.20), in the model that used proficiency to predict future tense construction.

 A similar analysis was conducted on the effects of the level of the students.
-The level of the course the student was in was also found to be a significant (t = 2.791) predictor of preference for construction.
-The resulting Intercepts and slopes are shown in Figure 4 and Figure 5 respectively.
-This finding is futher supported by a significant difference in Intercepts by level (p < 0.001) and a significant difference in Slopes by level (p = 0.004).
-When Level 2 students were removed from the model, the results hold (t = 2.339), with Intercepts having p = 0.011, and Slopes having p = 0.047, when group by Level 3 and up.
+The course level the student was in was also found to be a significant (t = 2.791, F = 7.791) predictor of preference for construction.
+The resulting Intercepts and slopes are shown in Figure 4 and Figure 5, respectively.
+When Level 2 students were removed from the model, the results hold (t = 2.339, F = 5.4712), that Level is a significant predictor

 ![Figure 4.
 Boxplot of Intercepts predicted By Level grouped by Level - Random Intercepts and Random Slopes Model](/images/DataAnalysis-randIntSloLevelBoxplot-1.png)

 ![Figure 5.
 Boxplot of Slopes predicted By Level grouped by Level - Random Intercepts and Random Slopes Model](/images/DataAnalysis-randIntSloLevelBoxplotSlope-1.png)

 ## Discussion

+The models suggest a meaningful difference in what construction will be used based on the proficiency metric utilized (the mean of three independent tests.)
+With an increase in the intercepts, which can be interpreted as the base probability that the `will` construction will be used, it seems that the `will` construction will increase over time.
+Furthermore, because the model utilized random slopes, the level at which the students were associated with the proficiency exam seems to influence their rate of increase in the wall construction.
+However, after the pre-intermediate, there does not seem to be significant variation in *Intercepts* that can be attributed to Level.
+This suggests a learning period for students to use either construction.
+The slope, which captures the effect of proficiency, still varies significantly by level.

+Naturally, students' proficiency will correspond to their placement in a course level.
+This is confirmed by a second set of models, indicating that Level is a significant predictor of the `will` construction use.
+This suggests that the level of instruction plays a major role in the construction the students will utilize.

 ## Conclusion

+This project is a corpus-based investigation of the role of English learners' proficiency in selecting between the `will` construction and `going to` construction when formulating the future tense.
+These results suggest that there is indeed a significant effect of both proficiency and course level on not only if the students utilize one of the constructions but the rate and default probability varies by level.
+These results have implications for curricula designed to teach English, as they show that utilizing the `will` construction correlates with higher proficiency scores.

+Future directions for this research naturally include extending the scope of the analysis to include lexical future construction (Bardovi-Harlig, 2005).
+This includes other ways of indicating that an event will occur in the future (such as `want`).
+This offers more options to learners, which may be selected for.
+Note that this data was collected from an academic context, so further studies would include spoken and more casual speech.
+Investigations as to the level at which students are taught the future tense could hold important explanatory power.
+This would be a curriculum analysis approach.
+Finally, the prompt that was given to the students for them to respond to may affect the call for using the future tense.
+While this investigation seeks to minimize the effects by investigating individual tokens, an in-depth, review of the questions asked would be an important research question.

 ### Debrief

+This project was part of LING2020 - Data Science for Research in Linguistics, at the University of Pittsburgh.
+The research could be described as incremental.
+Pulling in the data and working it mostly into a helpful format was straightforward.
+However, there was a significant issue when pulling in the tokenized, lemmatized, and part-of-speech tagged data.
+Because this was saved just as a string, there was no structure, which made interpretation difficult.
+Once the data was massaged into something useful, the main difficulty was investing all the different possible correlations that could exist.
+Starting with proficiency, many models were tested and run, about five times what is actually reported (see the scratchpad for just some of these.)
+Further, utilizing the correct statistical tools to answer the questions was a major learning experience, and I familiarized myself with a new set of analytic tools.

 ## References